 The body absorbs vitamin B12 from animal sources much better than plant sources.
 Non-animal sources of vitamin B12 have different amounts of B12.
 They are not thought to be good sources of the vitamin.

-Vitamin B12 deficiency occurs when the body does not get or is not able to absorb the amount of vitamin that the body needs.
+Vitamin B12 deficiency occurs when the body does not get or is not able to absorb the amount of the vitamin that the body needs.

 Deficiency is most common in people who: